 resize

-You don't need to re-apply it on resize
+You don't need to re-apply it on resize, unless:

-your media queries change the value of object-fit
+your media queries change the value of object-fit, like this

 img { object-fit: cover; } @media (max-width: 500px) { img { object-fit: contain; } }